 Where the Group takes on a contract and assumes the obligation to contribute variable amounts to the defined benefit pension scheme throughout the period of the contract, the Group's share of the defined benefit obligation less its share of the pension scheme assets that it will fund over the period of the contract is recognised as a liability at the start of the contract with a corresponding amount being recognised as an intangible asset.
 The intangible asset, which reflects the Group's right to manage and operate the contract, is amortised over the contract period.
-The Group's share of the scheme assets and liabilities is calculated by reducing the scheme assets and liabilities by a franchise adjustment.
+The Group's share of the scheme assets and liabilities by a franchise adjustment.
 The franchise adjustment represents the estimated amount of scheme deficit that will be funded outside the contract period.
-Subsequent actuarial gains and losses in relation to the Group's share of pension obligations are recognised within Other Comprehensive Income
+Subsequent actuarial gains and losses in relation to the Group's share of pension obligations are recognised within Other Comprehensive Income.